Abjad/abjad/trunk/abjad/docs/source/appendices/change_log/index.rst

 Added top-level ``inspect()``, ``mutate()`` and ``select()`` functions.

-Removed the terms 'prolated' and 'preprolated' from the system.
+Removed the terms `prolated` and `preprolated` from the system.
 Use ``note.duration`` and ``inspect(note).get_duration()`` to work with duration attributes.

-Changed all occurrences of 'klass' and 'klasses' to 'class' and 'classes' in the functions of the API.
+Changed all occurrences of `klass` to `class` in the functions of the API.

-Removed the terms 'melodic' and 'harmonic' from the system in reference to the directedness of intervals.
+Removed the terms `melodic` and `harmonic` from the system in reference to the directedness of intervals.

-Removed the terms 'chromatic' and 'diatonic' from the system in reference to pitches and pitch classes.
+Removed the terms `chromatic` and `diatonic` from the system in reference to pitches and pitch classes.